ak-naresh/AK_NCNews/notes.md

 ----
 Requirements:

-# Topics

-Each topic in the topics table should have:
+# Topics- Each topic in the topics table should have:
 - `slug` field which is a unique string that acts as the table`s primary key (a slug is a term used in publishing to identify an article)
 - `description` field which is a string giving a brief description of a given topic
 - `img_url` field which contains a string containing a link to an image representing the topic

-# Users

-Each user should have:
+# Users- Each user should have:
 - `username` which is the primary key & unique
 - `name`
 - `avatar_url`

-# Articles

-Each article should have:
+# Articles- Each article should have:
 - `article_id` which is the primary key
 - `title`
 - `topic` field which references the `slug` in the topics table